 We LOVE the Instant Pot (affiliate link) and there is absolutely no reason to be intimidated by the Instant Pot if you’re just getting started.
 Let’s walk through some of the basics.

-You’re only going to use one mode for this recipe – high pressure cook.
+You’re only going to use one setting for this recipe – high pressure cook.

 One thing we want to take a moment to note is the release.
 With this recipe, you’re going to do what is called a natural release, which should take around 15 minutes.
 Even with a natural release you may find a little bit of steam will come when you begin remove the top so do make sure use a towel to protect yourself and to keep it away from any obstruction above.